micchickenburger/dadjokes/README.md

 ========================================

 The Dad Jokes keychain was a project I did as a Christmas gift for a dear friend of mine who, thankfully for me, loves dad jokes.
+I have since added a motivational quotes mode.

 ## Preparations